tidyverse/tidyverse.org/content/blog/pak-0-6-0/index.md

 <pre class='chroma'><code class='language-r' data-lang='r'><span><span class='nf'><a href='https://rdrr.io/r/utils/install.packages.html'>install.packages</a></span><span class='o'>(</span><span class='s'>"pak"</span><span class='o'>)</span></span></code></pre>

 </div>

+If you use an older R version, or a platform that CRAN does not have binary packages for, it is faster and simpler to install pak from our repository.
+[See the details in the manual.](https://pak.r-lib.org/reference/install.html)

 This blog post focuses on the exciting new improvements in the matching and installation of system requirements on Linux systems.